Gavin Newsom: Capital punishment

 On March 13, 2019, three years after voters narrowly rejected its repeal in the 2016 California Proposition 62, Newsom declared a moratorium on the state's death penalty, preventing any execution in the state as long as he remained governor.
 The move also led to the withdrawal of the state's current lethal injection protocol and the execution chamber's closure at San Quentin State Prison.
 In a CBS This Morning interview, Newsom said that the death penalty is "a racist system ... that is perpetuating inequality.
 It's a system that I cannot in good conscience support."
 The moratorium granted a temporary reprieve for all 737 inmates on California's death row, then the largest death row in the Western Hemisphere.

-In January 2022, Newsom directed the state to begin dismantling its death row in San Quentin, to be transformed into a "space for rehabilitation programs", as all the condemned inmates are moving to other prisons that have maximum security facilities.
-The state's voters upheld capital punishment in 2012 and 2016, with the latter measure agreeing to move the condemned to other prisons.
+In January 2022, Newsom directed the state to begin dismantling its death row in San Quentin, to be transformed into a "space for rehabilitation programs", as all the condemned inmates were moving to other prisons that have maximum security facilities.
+The state's voters upheld capital punishment in 2012 and 2016, agreeing when they did so in 2016 to move the condemned to other prisons.
 While a 2021 poll by the UC Berkeley Institute of Governmental Studies and co-sponsored by the Los Angeles Times suggested declining support for capital punishment among California's voters, Republican opponents criticized Newsom's moves to halt capital punishment in California as defiance of the will of voters, and capital punishment advocates said they denied closure to murder victims' families.